The Build Business 2021 Call for Speakers is now open.

 Submitting Your Proposal

-All proposals for the SMPS conference must be submitted electronically via the Build Business Online Abstract Submission System.
+All proposals for the Society’s conference must be submitted electronically via the Build Business Online Abstract Submission System.
 The submission process is managed entirely in an online environment.
-When accessing the system, you will be guided through each step of the submission process.
+When accessing the system, you’ll be guided through each step.
 You may exit and enter the system as many times as needed to edit and complete your proposal.

-Per the guidelines, you will be required to submit a three‐to five‐minute video that demonstrates your presentation style.
+Per the guidelines, you’ll be required to submit a three‐to five‐minute video that demonstrates your presentation style.
 The video will be viewed by the Conference Planning Committee as part of the vetting process.
-Videos are due on October 31, 2019, so that you can submit your proposal by the deadline.
+The video submission is due by January 8, 2021.

-Following are the simple steps you’ll need to take to submit your video*:
+Following are the steps you’ll need to take to submit your video*: